lolamindi/recs/README.md

 - Pagination to divide the main content
 - Search feature by book title or author
 - Confirmation and notification modals
-- Responsive design for non-admin pages
+- Responsive view-only version of the site
 - Personalised, original book reviews

 ### Project Updates